Portfolio of Programming Projects

 Springy Systems Editor

-.
+More of a fun little physics tool than a game.
 Features spring loaded metaballs and springy characters dancing to music using beat detection.
 Built in 15 days in OpenGL/C++

 back to the top